MyST frontmatter (inherits authors, bibliography from myst.yml)

 MoM Algorithm Details

-Solve standard EGM to get realist consumption at gridpoints
+Solve standard EGM for realist consumption at gridpoints

 Figure 4: MoM Consumption Function¶